swannodette/swannodette.github.com/_posts/2013-07-12-communicating-sequential-processes.md

 It's important to understand that `go` blocks create *local* loops.
 Normally when writing client side code you are participating in a *global* loop.
 As with global mutable variables, global loops defy local reasoning.
-As JavaScript developers we work around this by coordinating through mutable locals or mutable object fields or by adding coordination methods to our API.
+As JavaScript developers we work around the global loop by coordinating through mutable locals or mutable object fields or by adding coordination methods to our API.
 With core.async all these ad-hoc methods disappear because we don't need them.